-If you are a food lover—or to be specific, a Mexican food lover—you must be familiar with “burritos.”
+If you are a food lover—or specifically, a Mexican food lover—you must be familiar with burritos.
 Burritos are a staple menu item in many Mexican-American restaurants as they are versatile, portable, and oh-so-tasty!
 They make for a nourishing and wholesome breakfast, lunch, and dinner and are loved by children and adults alike.

 Are you curious to learn more about burritos?
 Here we’ve covered interesting facts that you may not know about this popular Mexican dish.
 So, here we go!

 The reason why “burrito” has this meaning of “little donkey” is unknown.
 However, the most widespread theory behind it is that it was served out of the back of the donkey cart.
 There are several other theories for why burrito means a “little donkey.”
 According to a popular theory, a burrito resembles a donkey’s ear.
 Another theory suggests that burritos look like the bedrolls which donkeys used to carry around.

 Burritos originated in Northern Mexico as wheat was exclusively grown there then.
 As farther you go in Mexico, more toward Southern areas, the fewer traces you will find of this epic Mexican dish.

 The mention of burritos was first recorded in The Dictionary of Mexicanisms, also known as the Diccionario de Mexicanismos, in 1895.
 The glossary describes a burrito as “a rolled tortilla with meat or other ingredients.